 Among his many accomplishments, Larry received awards from the American Import Auto Dealers Association and Sports Illustrated for his work in the automobile industry.
 In 1992, he was honored by the International Softball Congress with his induction into the ISC Hall of Fame as one of the top pitchers in the country.
 He was awarded honorary doctorate degrees from the University of Utah, Weber State University, Salt Lake Community College and Utah Valley State College.
 Larry was named Utah’s 1997 Master Entrepreneur of the Year and received numerous other honors from business, civic, and non-profit organizations.
 In 2006, he received the prestigious “Giant In Our City” Award from the Salt Lake City Chamber of Commerce.

 Today, Gail Miller is the owner of the Larry H. Miller Group of Companies and serves as the Chairman of the Board of Directors of Larry H. Miller Management Corporation.
-Gail also presides over the Larry H. Miller Education Foundation, Larry H. Miller Charities and the Larry H. and Gail Miller Family Foundation which support a wide range of charitable, educational, and humanitarian causes.
+Gail also presides over the Larry H. Miller Education Foundation and the Larry H. and Gail Miller Family Foundation which support a wide range of charitable, educational, and humanitarian causes.